raphaelsaunier/glaucal.fun/README.md

 ## How to run

 - `yarn` and `yarn start` locally.
-- `yarn build` to build it (n.b. you'll have to copy some static files manually because Parcel 2 does some weird shit with asset revving).
+- `yarn build` to build it (n.b. you'll have to copy some static files manually because Parcel 2 does some weird shit with asset revving and has poor support for dynamically generated static asset sources…).
 - Source audio/video files (not included in this repo) are converted to the most compact and cross-browser compatible format with FFMPEG commands in `convert.sh`.

 Most of the core funcionality lovingly vibe-coded with Claude 4 Sonnet and Gemini 2.5 Pro, using the bare minimum of Vanilla JS dependencies.